 Austria's position within the maelstrom of twentieth-century cultural and political history is extremely ambiguous: at once central and off the beaten track.
 The small nation that came into being after 1918, almost wholly devoid of international presence, was easily subsumed into Hitler's Reich in 1938.
 On the losing side in both world wars, Austria was further obscured by a tendency to write history from the perspective of the victor nations.
 In art, this meant that the trajectory of modernism was traced from prewar France to postwar America, with an overriding emphasis on formalist innovations.
 Germany's more figural Expressionism was grudgingly acknowledged but never embraced.
 Austrian modernism - which combined Expressionist elements with traces of Symbolism and Art Nouveau - was for many years wholly ignored in the West.

 This began to change gradually in the 1970s, as American and British scholars woke up to the bizarre concentration of multifaceted talents who had occupied the Viennese capital in the first two decades of last century.
 Fin-de-siecle Vienna has since acquired legendary status in interdisciplinary cultural studies.
 Histories of modern Austrian art generally begin with the architectural boom that swept Vienna in the second half of the nineteenth century.
 During this period of strong economic growth, the Emperor Franz Josef constructed a necklace of public edifices along the broad Ringstrasse that encircles Vienna's inner city, prompting artists to flock to the capital from all over to compete for decorative mural commissions.
 The most renowned painter of the era was Hans Makart, but the young Gustav Klimt also earned his reputation executing commissions on the interior walls of structures such as theaters and museums.
 The favored style combined a sort of blowsy eroticism with a firm grip on classical and historical allegory.
-Klimt gradually moved away from the accepted formula, however, evolving a personal symbolism that was less conventionally readable as well as more overtly sexual.
+Starting from his masterpiece The Kiss, Klimt gradually moved away from the accepted formula, however, evolving a personal symbolism that was less conventionally readable as well as more overtly sexual.
 This combination proved devastating so far as the tasted of staid Vienna were concerned: Klimt was banished from the ranks of public muralists, and henceforth had to seek support solely from well-heeled private patrons.
 As cofounder and first president of the Vienna Secession, Klimt remained the most successful artist of his day.
 Nonetheless, being exiled from the public to the private sector rankled him for the rest of his life.

 Egon Schiele was born into this peculiar atmosphere on June 12, 1890.
 With public patronage on the wane and the commercial gallery system still in its infancy, Klimt and his colleagues had cobbled together a fairly impressive network of